hisplan/scing/README.md

 Pronounced as "sing" /siŋ/

+Unified framework for building and running single-cell computational pipelines

 <pre>
  ______     ______     __     __   __     ______
 /\  ___\   /\  ___\   /\ \   /\ "-.\ \   /\  ___\